 Self-hosted

-EasyMonitor appears to have several advantages over StatusScout, particularly in popularity and licensing.
+EasyMonitor appears to have several advantages over StatusScout, particularly in popularity, activity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash.
 However, they differ in their additional technology choices: EasyMonitor uses Golang, PHP, Laravel while StatusScout leverages Typescript, JSX.